qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 $geometry
 .........

 Returns the geometry of the current feature.
-Can be used for processing with other functions.
+Can be used for processing with other functions. **WARNING: This function is deprecated.
+It is recommended to use the replacement @geometry variable instead.**

 .. list-table::
    :widths: 15 85